Michael Geerts

 Michael Geerts (born 17 January 1995) is a Belgian tennis player.

-He has a career high ATP singles ranking of world No. 212 achieved on 3 April 2023.
-He also has a career high ATP doubles ranking of No. 162 achieved on 17 October 2022.
-Geerts competes mainly on the ATP Challenger Tour.
+He has a career high ATP singles ranking of world No. 212 achieved on 3 April 2023 and a career high ATP doubles ranking of No. 158 achieved on 18 May 2026.
+Geerts competes mainly on the ATP Challenger Tour, where he has won three singles and five doubles titles.

 Career

 Geerts made his ATP main draw debut at the 2020 European Open in the doubles draw partnering Yannick Mertens.

-In 2022, he won two Challenger titles in doubles: in Cassis with Joran Vliegen and in Ismaning with Patrik Niklas-Salminen.
+In 2022, he won two Challenger titles in doubles: in Cassis with Joran Vliegen, and in Ismaning with Patrik Niklas-Salminen.

 He took part in the Belgium Davis Cup team in 2021 against Bolivia and in 2022 against France.